nicolaei/master/docs/thesis/source/01_introduction.md

  - **Future Work** - A walktrough of issues and ideas that future works can look at.

- - **Conclsion** - Conclusion based on the results and subsiquent discussion.
+ - **Conclsion** - Conclusion based on the results and subsequent discussion.